scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_1.md

 ```

 ## Check Build Scripts
-This lab uses Ansible as the automation tool once the host vms have spun up.
-There is an Ansible script that runs at dCloud Lab startup that kicks off the Containerlab build process on each of the SONiC host-vms (linux-host-1, linux-host-2, linux-host-3, linux-host-4).
-The Containerlab/SONiC build script takes about 12-15 minutes to run after dCloud startup, so grab a cup of coffee and check in around 15 minutes after dCloud says your lab is up.
+SONiC is fundamentally a Debian Linux OS running a containerized routing application suite.
+And this Linux-centric nature makes tools such as Ansible a natural fit for deployment and configuration operations.
+In our environment an Ansible script executes at dCloud Lab startup and kicks off the VXR/SONiC build process on the host VM.
+The deploy script takes about 12-15 minutes to run after dCloud startup, so grab a cup of coffee and check in around 15 minutes after dCloud says your lab is up.

-To validate that the build script completed successfully.
+To validate that the deploy script completed successfully.

- 1. Log into the Jumpbox VM
+ 1. Log into the linux-host-1 VM (ssh cisco@198.18.128.101)
  2. View the following file in the home directory.

     ```